 Published on Tuesday, 23 November 2010 00:01

-Robert Feder announced early today that he is leaving Chicago Public Media and will no longer be writing media blogs/columns for their websites Vocalo.org and WBEZ.org.
+Robert Feder announced early today that he is leaving Chicago Public Media (CPM) and will no longer be writing media blogs for their websites Vocalo.org and WBEZ.org.
 In his final blog entry for the company, entitled "A note of thanks - and farewell (for now)

 ," he let his fans know that he was moving on.

-In his final CPH column, he talks about the incredible year it has been since he first started writing for the website, including all of the many important media events that have transpired in that time period.
-He also thanked CPH CEO Torey Malatia, the staff at CPH, and most of all, the readers and audience he re-connected with after his exit from the Chicago Sun-Times.
+In that final blog, he talks about the incredible year it has been since he first started writing for the website, including all of the many important media events that have transpired in that time period.
+He also thanked CPM CEO Torey Malatia, the staff at CPM, and most of all, the readers and audience he re-connected with after his exit from the Chicago Sun-Times.

-Robert Feder decided to extend his vacation away from his CPH writing until the website issues were fixed.
+Robert Feder decided to extend his vacation away from his CPM writing until the website issues were fixed.
 Since the last column of his before the change over, which was on October 25th, he has only posted one column, not counting today's farewell.
 Some work was done to the WBEZ website and some problems fixed, but not all and certainly not at a fast pace.
-The seeming lack of urgency on CPH's side to immediately fix its website's multitude of problems -- problems that should have been found and fixed long before the site even launched -- and get its star attraction back writing for it, is shocking.
-The website's issues was a major contribution to Robert Feder's decision to move on.
+The seeming lack of urgency on CPM's side to immediately fix its website's multitude of problems were major contributions to Feder's decision to move on.